The Ordo Salutis

 . . . arise, and be baptized, and wash away thy sins. . .
 Acts 22:16.

-This is the reason why the Bible calls no one elect who has not come to faith or who is not personally in Christ.
+This is the reason why the Bible calls no one "elect" who has not come to personal repentance towards God and faith in Christ as one's Savior and Lord.
+Only thus is one personally "in Christ".
 Outside of Him none are righteous, none are elect and none have paid the awful debt of sin.
 And those who are in Christ are called to "give diligence to make your calling and election sure."
 2Pet.
 1:10.
 How?
-By giving all diligence to abide in Him.
+By daily giving all diligence to abide in Him.

 . . . a Man (Christ) shall be as a hiding place from the wind, and a covert from the tempest; as rivers of water in a dry place, as the shadow of a great rock in a weary land. — Isa.
 32:2.